-As required by 2 CFR 200.511(c), the Philadelphia Public School District has prepared and hereby submits the following corrective action plan for the finding included in the Schedule of Findings and Questioned Cost for the year ended June 30, 2019.
+As required by 2 CFR 200.511(c), the Philadelphia Public School District has prepared and hereby submits the following corrective action plan for the finding included in the Schedule of Findings and Questioned Cost for the year ended June 30, 2020.

-Finding Corrective Action Plan Details

-a.
-Name of Contact Person Responsible for Corrective Action:

-Lisa Hull, Superintendent Tracy Luke, Director of Business 601-656-2955 b.
-Corrective Action Planned:

-The Philadelphia Public School District will implement policies to ensure that a signed contract is on file for all contract employees.
-The Philadelphia Public School District will obtain board approval for all personnel.
+- Finding Corrective Action Plan Details - 2020-001 a.
+Name of Contact Person Responsible for Corrective Action: Lisa Hull, Superintendent Tracy Luke, Director of Business 601-656-2955 - b.
+Corrective Action Planned: The Philadelphia Public School District will implement policies to ensure that the board approves employment for all personnel, including any compensation for any additional work performed by personnel. - c.

-c.
 Anticipated Completion Date: Immediately

-Lisa Hull, Superintendent of Education
+Lisa Hull, Superintendent of Education lhull@phillytornadoes.com

-lhull@phillytornadoes.com